Merulo/CompilerJFTT/README.md

 Created by as part of JFTT (J&#281;zyki Formalne i Teoria Translacji).
 Compiles programs written in simple imperative language for Register Machine.

 ## General Information
+Compiler is written in C++ with small parts of C. Tests are run using python.

 Tools and their version used in compiling:
 * Linux!
 * make 4.1